TeamDarkDevs/Dark-Codes/README.md

 <br><br>

 ## Note
-We have hided most of our codes over our GitHub and can only be accessed by boosters on request.
+We have hided most of our codes over GitHub and can only be accessed by boosters on request.